jonase/eastwood/README.next.md

 what went wrong.
 Fix the problems indicated and try again.

+### `:non-clojure-file`

+#### Files that will not be linted because they are not Clojure source files

+New in Eastwood version 0.2.0

+If you explicitly specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, with this linter enabled (the default), it will warn about each file found that is not a Clojure/Java source file, i.e. its file name does not end with '.clj'.

+You may wish to disable it in projects that intentionally have such files, e.g. by adding a line like this to your Leiningen `project.clj`
+file:

+    :eastwood {:exclude-linters [:non-clojure-file]}

+### `:no-ns-form-found`

+#### Warn about Clojure files where no `ns` form could be found

+New in Eastwood version 0.2.0

+If you explicitly specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan these paths for Clojure source files, with this linter enabled (the default), it will warn about each file where it could not find an `ns` form.

+Eastwood uses library `tools.namespace` to scan for Clojure source files, and in each one it reads it looking for a top-level `ns` form.
+It need not be the first form, but it will not find it if it is not at the top level, e.g. if it is inside of a `let`, `if`, `compile-if`, etc.

+It is somewhat unusual to have such a file, but there are valid reasons to have one, e.g. you use `load` to include it as part of another source file.

 ### `:misplaced-docstrings`

 #### Function or macro doc strings placed after the argument vector, instead of before the argument vector where they belong.